aws/aws-xray-sdk-go/README.md

 }
 ```

-Note that the `xray.SQL` are deprecated and will be remove when the SDK becomes GA.
+Note that the `xray.SQL` are deprecated and will be remove when the SDK becomes GA (in the SDK relase of v1.0.0).

 **Lambda**